Enrico Colantoni Biography

 For his role as Veronica's father Keith Mars on the CW crime drama series Veronica Mars, Enrico shared a 2006 Family Film Award with Kristen Bell for Favorite Father and Daughter.
 In 2009, Enrico won a Gemini Award in the Best Performance by an Actor in a Continuing Lead Dramatic Role category for his role on Flashpoint, then in 2013, he won a Canadian Screen Award in the same category, also for Flashpoint.
 On September 6, 2010, Enrico was one of five inductees presented with a star on Toronto's Italian Walk of Fame.

-Enrico can most recently be seen in the dramedy The Colossal Failure of the Modern Relationship (2015), and the horror drama The Dark Stranger (2016).
+Enrico was seen in the dramedy The Colossal Failure of the Modern Relationship (2015), and the horror drama The Dark Stranger (2016).
+More recently, he played Bill Isler in A Beautiful Day in the Neighborhood (2019), which stars Tom Hanks as Fred Rogers.

 Due to his role on Flashpoint, Enrico became the national spokesperson for the Tema Conter Memorial Trust (which has been renamed Heroes are Human), an institute helps first responders deal with post-traumatic stress.
 He is also an advocate for boycotting commercial pet stores, a campaign headed by the Companion Animal Protection Society.